-Tomatoes are no long a part of my life.
+Tomatoes are no longer a part of my life.
 They were toxic and detrimental to my well being so I thought it best that we not see each other anymore.
 Sure it’s been difficult.
 Sometimes I really miss them, I have so many fond memories with tomato.
 Farmer’s market, marinara, pizza.
 But you know, things have been better since I met someone new.
 They’re sweet and good for me, but still have that little tartness that I like.

-I want to introduce you to: Tamarind.
+I want to introduce you to Tamarind.

-Sure tamarind kind of looks like poop, but I’m not shallow ?
+Sure tamarind kind of looks like poop, but I’m not shallow?

 This weird little fruit has been a life saver for me.
-With a hard, wood like shell that crumbles when crushed, sticky meat and huge seeds, it’s kind of a bitch to eat… but when it’s boiled… it releases the hard fibers and large seeds with ease.
-The sticky meat falls apart and then you can work with it to make a paste and incorporate it in to numerous dishes.
+With a hard, wood-like shell that crumbles when crushed, sticky meat and huge seeds, it’s kind of a bitch to eat… but when it’s boiled… it releases the hard fibers and large seeds with ease.
+The sticky meat falls apart and then you can work with it to make a paste and incorporate it into numerous dishes.
 The flavor is naturally sweet yet very tart.
 A delicious and satisfying combination I can’t get enough of.
 I only find fresh tamarind at my local Whole Foods in the fridge section part of the produce, next to salad greens.

 That all being said… you can buy tamarind paste concentrate on Amazon.
 I have a link to one in the sidebar.
 I use that a lot too.
 You just mix it with some warm water and you can save yourself the time and the mess of boiling down the pods.
 Again, up to you.
 I do it both ways, depends on my time and mood.